Alice (Friday the 13th): In popular culture

 Alice is featured in American popular culture.
 Merchandise based upon the character has been released periodically years after her debut.
 McFarlane Toys released a figure depicting Alice being pulled into the lake by a young Jason.
 NECA released a figure that included Alice's decayed corpse from Part 2 as a part of the model of Jason's shrine to his mother.
 Illustrator Erin Ellis released a paper doll of Alice.

 Alice is a featured character on the alternate cover of the first issue of Famous Monsters of Filmland.
 Artist Matthew Therrien released a digital piece of Alice alongside Pamela Voorhees for his "Final Girls & Cinema Survivors" series.
 The character served as inspiration for writer Grady Hendrix's idea for his novel The Final Girl Support Group (2021) as her death in Part 2 bothered him since he was a child, and he wanted to give her a happy ending.
 His character of Adrienne, named after Adrienne King, reflects Alice's story.

 Alice is brought back in fan labor of the franchise.
 While non-canonical, Alice is a supporting character in James Sweet's fan film Jason Rising (2021) as an artist suffering from post-traumatic stress disorder and wanting vengeance against the Voorhees family.
 King reprises her role.
-In the Indonesian rip-off of Friday the 13th (1980), Srigala (1981), Alice's analogue is Nina (Lydia Kandou).